thehyve/fairspace/README.md

 To get the app itself running, enter `yarn start`.
 This requires you to have [yarn](https://yarnpkg.com/lang/en/) installed.

+### Development
+If you want to develop locally on this application.
+You need to change the `retrieveExternalConfig` in `config.json` to an empty string.

 ### Pluto
 This frontend will be served by [pluto](https://github.com/fairspace/pluto) to avoid any cross-domain issues when talking to the backend.